 Casual Fine Dining at Chestnut

 Chestnut is the sister restaurant to Corner Kitchen, located in the heart of Asheville’s downtown.
 I always mentally bookmark restaurants where the adventurous eaters can break bread with the nonadventurous eaters.
-Chestnut is one of those restaurants, offering classics that satisfies the general palate with a touch of innovative excitement.
+Chestnut is one of those restaurants, offering classics that satisfy the general palate with a touch of innovative excitement.
 I enjoyed a Koren Fried Chicken sandwich pictured above.

 48 Biltmore Ave, Asheville, NC 28801